Construction Zone Tractor-Trailer Accident Lawyer in Charlotte, NC - Charlotte Semi-Truck Accidents - Stewart Law Offices

 Employers are not required to obtain workers’ compensation insurance for independent contractors or general contractors.
 This means independent contractors and general contractors working in the construction industry will generally be responsible for covering their own losses, including medical costs and missed wages, when they are hurt on the job.

-There is an important exception to this rule that applies to subcontractors.
+An important exception to this rule applies to subcontractors.
 When a general contractor subcontracts construction work to a subcontractor, they are responsible for ensuring the subcontractor has insurance.
 If the subcontractor is uninsured, the general contractor is required to purchase workers’ compensation insurance that covers the subcontractor.
 This is also true when a subcontractor hires a lower-tier subcontractor: If the lower-tier subcontractor is uninsured, the higher-tier subcontractor must get workers’ compensation insurance to cover them.

 Our Charlotte construction accident attorneys can help determine whether you qualify for benefits if you have been hired as an independent contractor or subcontractor.
 Keep in mind that employers will sometimes intentionally misclassify employees as independent contractors to avoid paying benefits, including workers’ compensation.
 If it can proven you meet the legal definition of an employee, you still have a right to benefits, so do not assume your employer is acting in your best interest.